- Lifespan: 12-14 years

 - Colours: Most colours accepted including solid, tabby, shaded, smoke, bi-colour and parti-colour

 - Also called: Coonie, Maine Shag, Maine Cat, Maine Trick Cat, American Longhair, American Forest Cat, American Shag, American Snughead

 The Maine Coon is the largest domestic breed of cat whose origins are shrouded in mystery.
 They have a stunning long coat, with a ruff around the neck and tufts on the ears and paws and a glorious plumed tail.

-Despite their size, they are a sweet-natured breed of cat who get along with people and pets.
+Despite their size, they are a sweet-natured breed of cat who gets along with people and pets.

 Affectionately known as coonies, the Maine Coon been around for many centuries.
-They are a natural breed of cat, and anyone who has ever met one and to everyone who has ever lived with one, the Maine Coon is a very special breed of cat.
+They are a natural breed of cat, and anyone who has ever met one and to everyone who has ever lived with one, the Maine Coon is an extraordinary breed of cat.

 The exact origins of the Maine Coon is a mystery, but there are several theories as to the origin of Maine Coons including:

 - Being an outcross between a Bobcat/Wildcat and a domestic cat.

 - Coming to America as ship cats from European countries and mating with native feral cats.